Volunteer and Research Opportunities for Students at BWH

 Northeastern University Co-op Program- for Northeastern University students seeking Co-op experiences at BWH.

 Health Careers Connection (HCC)- dedicated to assisting students to make well informed decisions about healthcare careers and gain practical experience in healthcare organizations.
 HCC provides paid internships, career resources and networking opportunities to undergraduates interested in pursuing careers in healthcare.
+Approximately six students are placed at BWH for the summer.

 Four Directions Summer Research Program (FDSRP)- begun as an idea among Native American students attending Harvard Medical School (HMS) and affiliated with BWH.FDSRP is now in its 15th year, and nearly 150 students have come to HMS/BWH during this time.